-There is a range of Aboriginal and Torres Strait Islander resources by scrolling to the bottom of the page, where you can filter your search by community or health professional.
+By scrolling to the bottom of this page you can access a range of Aboriginal and Torres Strait Islander resources, where you can filter your search by community or health professional.

-This online tool allows you to check your symptoms using a simple-self-guided process with answers to many common questions about COVID-19.
-The healthdirect website coronavirus hub also has a range of resources, infographics, videos, and a Video Call Service for healthcare professionals.
+Use this online tool to check your symptoms of COVID-19 and guides you to the appropriate healthcare action.
+The healthdirect website coronavirus hub also has resources, infographics, videos, and a Video Call Service for healthcare professionals.

 National coronavirus helpline Ph: 1800 020 080.
 Urgent enquiries can be directed to the Department of Health’s National Incident Room via Email: firstname.lastname@example.org